 YouTube has the lowest ROI of any platform I’ve used thus far.

 At least for the sort of content I’ve been producing.
 I need to change it up and reevaluate what I’m doing as my YouTube channel is not getting any views.
+As it simply seems my travel vids get no love from the YouTube.

 - My SEO may be off.